cylc/cylc-admin/docs/feb2020-workshop-agenda.md

 ### Reading Material

-(WARNING: we have been using several provisional names for the back-end workflow manager before settling on "Cylc Scheduler" and the following docs have not been updated yet ... "suite daemon", "suite server program", "workflow server", "workflow service" are all the same thing)
+(NOTE: we have been using several provisional names for the back-end workflow manager before settling on "Cylc Scheduler" and the following docs have not been updated yet ... "suite daemon", "suite server program", "workflow server", "workflow service" are all the same thing.)

  - [Cylc-7 Architecture](cylc-7-architecture.md)
  - [Cylc-8 Architecture](cylc-8-architecture.md)